 This marker fires smaller48 caliber shots, as well as fire at 250 fps, creating this adept when it pertains to firepower.
 The Eraser utilizes little CARBON DIOXIDE cylinders similar to the other handguns on this checklist, and also could power with several magazines in a single air cartridge.
 The aluminum building suggests its own incredibly resilient and could take pretty a trumping for those gamers that enjoy to jump, tumble as well as typically exploit their gear.

-Do not waste your time and money on a low-cost paintball weapon that won’t slice or even last paint constantly, when you might be dominating your challengers whenever you tip into the industry!
+We at Pukin Dogs Paintball do not want you to waste your time and money on a low-cost paintball weapon that won’t slice or even last paint constantly, when you might be dominating your challengers whenever you tip into the industry!
 Right here at Planet-Paintball, our company plans to pass on our years from experience over you that can help you carry your skill-sets to a whole brand new degree.

 For those along with a little additional cash money to melt, the Tippmann TiPX paintball pistol is actually an amazing add-on to your arsenal.
 A very first class piece of gear, the TiPX comes with 3 magazines that hold 7 shots of conventional paintball ammunition creating this simple and fast to reload.